Mcilhaggis/accessible-3d-scene-viewer-react/README.md

 - Interact with model on screen using mouse or keybaord to reveal labels, these are also read by the screen reader
 - Uses JSON file to render model, labels and inital positioning
 - At 200% zoom container and visual are maintained
+- Insert GLTF model and interact with the different parts of a model
 ---

 ## Resources